ml-retrospectives/neurips2020/_pages/01_call.md

 #### How to submit

-Submissions to the ML-RSA workshop will be handled through CMT (_link forthcoming_).
+Submissions to the ML-RSA workshop will be handled through [CMT](https://cmt3.research.microsoft.com/MLRSA2020) in NeurIPS format.
 While there is no page limit, we expect authors to be concise.

-**Main deadline: October 23 23:59 Anywhere on Earth.
+**Final deadline: October 23, 23:59 (Anywhere on Earth).
 Accept/reject notification will be sent out October 30**

 #### Reviewing criteria